Want a great dip that is easy to make with minimal ingredients? Check out my 2-ingredient butternut squash dip with garlic and herbs.

 One creamy, tasty, and downright amazing dip if I do say so myself!

 Now, as you make the dip, you might think it looks like my Pimento Cheese Spread, and you are right in thinking this.
 This got me thinking that you can use it like pimento cheese and spread it on crackers, put a scoop on a bowl of salad greens for a light lunch, or just dip your veggies in like I originally intended with it.

 I bet it will be great on a grilled cheese sandwich too!

 Let’s talk butternut squash for a second.
-This is a tough squash to handle and prep so I am so excited that you can get it already prepped for less of a mess.
-There is nothing wrong with grabbing a whole one and working your peeling and cubing magic.
-Probably cheaper but I won’t turn away a bag already peeled, cubed, and packaged in a steamer bag.
+This is a tough squash to handle and prepare so I am so excited that you can get it already prepped for less of a mess.
+There is nothing wrong with grabbing a whole one and working your peeling and cubing magic, and if you want to clean up the mess that goes along with it.
+It’s probably cheaper too but I won’t turn away a bag of squash that is already peeled, cubed, and packaged in a steamer bag.
 I love me some convenience.

-As my hubby is always trying to tell me, my time is worth money too.
-While window shopping at Trader Joe’s last weekend and looking for my favorite coconut jerky, I found tiny bags of butternut squash.
+As Brooks is always trying to tell me, my time is worth money too.
+While window shopping at Trader Joe’s last weekend and looking for my favorite coconut jerky, I found small bags of butternut squash.
 Peeled, cubed, and prepped.
 3 cups to be exact.
 I grabbed a few along with a package of Boursin and left.
-In a sad state, I might add as someone took the last bag of coconut jerky before I could get down the aisle.
+In a sad state, I might add because someone took the last bag of coconut jerky before I could get down the aisle.

 No worries though, I grabbed two boxes of candy-coated sunflower seeds and now all is good.